5j9/iranetf/README.rst

-A library to fetch data about ETFs active on Tehran Stock Exchange.
+A library to fetch data form ETF websites active on Tehran Stock Exchange.
-The `sites` module provides functions to retrieve info from fund websites directly.